System and LabeledSystem#

 replace#

-By the following example, Random 8 Hf atoms in the system will be replaced by Zr atoms with the atom postion unchanged.
+By the following example, Random 8 Hf atoms in the system will be replaced by Zr atoms with the atom position unchanged.

 s = dpdata.System("tests/poscars/POSCAR.P42nmc", fmt="vasp/poscar")